moonbit-community/pandas/README.md

 ## Contributing
 Issues and pull requests are welcome.
 Please make sure to run all tests before submitting.

+## Contact
+If you have questions, feel free to open an issue in the repository.
+For other inquiries, contact me via email: [2421342308a@gmail.com].

 ## License
-This project is licensed under the Apache-2.0 License.
+This project is licensed under the Apache License 2.0.
 See the LICENSE file for details.